FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

  * `:::freefem initialStdDevs=` Same as above except that the argument is an array allowing to set a value of the initial standard deviation for each parameter.
 Entries differing by several orders of magnitude should be avoided (if it can't be, try rescaling the problem).

- * `:::freefem stopTolFun=` Stops the algorithm if function values differences are smaller than the passed one, default is $10^{-12}$.
+ * `:::freefem stopTolFun=` Stops the algorithm if function value differences are smaller than the passed one, default is $10^{-12}$.

- * `:::freefem stopTolFunHist=` Stops the algorithm if function value differences of the best values are smaller than the passed one, default is 0 (unused).
+ * `:::freefem stopTolFunHist=` Stops the algorithm if function value differences from the best values are smaller than the passed one, default is 0 (unused).

- * `:::freefem stopTolX=` Stopping criteria triggered if step sizes in the parameters space are smaller than this real value, default is 0.
+ * `:::freefem stopTolX=` Stopping criteria is triggered if step sizes in the parameters space are smaller than this real value, default is 0.

- * `:::freefem stopTolXFactor=` Stopping criteria triggered when the standard deviation increases more than this value.
+ * `:::freefem stopTolXFactor=` Stopping criteria is triggered when the standard deviation increases more than this value.
 The default value is $10^{3}$.

  * `:::freefem stopMaxFunEval=` Stops the algorithm when `:::freefem stopMaxFunEval` function evaluations have been done.
 Set to $900(n+3)^{2}$ by default, where $n$ is the parameters space dimension.

- * `:::freefem stopMaxIter=` Integer stopping the search when `:::freefem stopMaxIter` generations has been sampled.
+ * `:::freefem stopMaxIter=` Integer stopping the search when `:::freefem stopMaxIter` generations have been sampled.
 Unused by default.

  * `:::freefem popsize=` Integer value used to change the sample size.
 The default value is $4+ \lfloor 3\ln (n) \rfloor$.
-Increasing the population size usually improves the global search capabilities at the cost of an at most linear reduction of the convergence speed with respect to `:::freefem popsize`.
+Increasing the population size usually improves the global search capabilities at the cost of, at most, a linear reduction of the convergence speed with respect to `:::freefem popsize`.

- * `:::freefem paramFile=` This `:::freefem string` type parameter allows the user to pass all the parameters using an extern file as in Hansen's original code.
+ * `:::freefem paramFile=` This `:::freefem string` type parameter allows the user to pass all the parameters using an extern file, as in Hansen's original code.
 More parameters related to the CMA-ES algorithm can be changed with this file.
 Note that the parameters passed to the CMAES function in the __`FreeFem++`__ script will be ignored if an input parameters file is given.

 ## IPOPT